MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-tpm-trusted-attestation-capturing-hardware.md

 ## Versioned attestation policies

-Windows Server 2019 includes a new version of attestation (v2 attestation) that affect how hosts are registered with HGS.
-The difference between v2 and v1 attestation in Windows Server 2016 is that v2 supports using different identity keys on the host (the virtual secure mode signing key instead of the encryption key).
-V1 attestation also allowed TPM endorsement keys to be added to HGS even if the TPM didn't have a manufacturer's certificate, whereas v2 attestation requires the certificate be present.

-When you run `Add-HgsAttestationTpmHost` or other attestation cmdlets to capture the artifacts on Windows Server 2019, v2 attestation is used by default.
-You can specify v1 attestation be used instaed by adding the `-PolicyVersion v1` parameter.
+Windows Server 2019 introduces a new method for attestation, called v2 attestation, where a TPM certificate must be present in order to add the EKPub to HGS.
+The v1 attestation method used in Windows Server 2016 allowed you to override this safety check by specifying the `-Force` flag when you run `Add-HgsAttestationTpmHost` or other TPM attestation cmdlets to capture the artifacts.
+Beginning with Windows Serer 2019, you can allow a TPM without a certificate by specifying the `-PolicyVersion v1` flag when you run `Add-HgsAttestationTpmHost`.

-A host can only attest if all of the artifacts (EKPub + TPM baseline + CI policy) use the same policy version.
-V2 attestation is tried first.
-If that fails, v1 attesation is used.
+A host can only attest if all artifacts (EKPub + TPM baseline + CI Policy) use the same version of attestation.
+V2 attestation is tried first, and if that fails, v1 attestation is used.

 ## Capture the TPM identifier (platform identifier or EKpub) for each host